superrune/3dsmaxSeuratExport/README.md

 ## Known issues

-The script have only been tested with 3ds Max 2018 and Redshift, but should work in other releases or renderers.
-Sample output files are coming soon.
+The script have only been tested with 3ds Max 2018 and Redshift, other engines are not supported at this moment.

 Have fun!